-Best Linux VPN Overall: ExpressVPN
+Best overall Linux VPN: ExpressVPN

 As with the Windows and Mac clients, you need to have a paid ExpressVPN account before you can even download the software.
 (There's no trial period, but there is a 30-day money-back guarantee if you're not satisfied.)
-The client is easy to install if you follow the directions on the ExpressVPN site.

 It wasn't hard to connect or disconnect, or even to switch servers, using the ExpressVPN CLI client.
 But until you get familiar with it, you might want to have one terminal window as your active screen, and another terminal window listing the various commands and server options as reference.
 There are also extensive manual pages.